Skip to content

 #Bottom Line

 For most new players, start with League of Legends.
-The 30-minute matches and weekly free rotation get you to a competent baseline faster than Dota 2’s 38-minute average, and the smaller per-match skill load means you can squeeze in two queues over an evening.
+The shorter matches and weekly free rotation get you to a competent baseline faster than Dota 2’s longer games, and the smaller per-match skill load means you can squeeze in two queues over an evening.

 Pick Dota 2 if free hero access matters, you enjoy mechanically dense games, and you want a steadier patch rhythm without preseason map redesigns.
-After our week running both clients, we kept Dota 2 installed for ranked nights and League of Legends queued up for shorter solo sessions under 40 minutes free.
+A common split is to keep Dota 2 for ranked nights and League of Legends for shorter solo sessions when you only have time for a game or two.

 #Frequently Asked Questions